-Usual Course of Training a Resident would Follow in this Program:
+Usual Course of Training for the Resident Program

-Residents admitted through CaRMS normally enter training in pediatrics directly from medical school.
+Residents admitted through the Canadian Resident Matching Service (CaRMS) normally enter training in pediatrics directly from medical school.
 International Medical Graduates (from the Gulf States or other countries) normally have at least one year of training in pediatrics in their home country prior to entry into the program (this time is not counted towards their training in Canada).

 Increasing Professional Responsibility

-Graded responsibility is provided in all of the key CTU areas of the program, which are discussed separately below:
+Graded responsibility is provided in all of the key Clinical Teaching Unit (CTU) areas of the program, which are discussed separately below:

 General In-patient Pediatrics: Junior residents have a clearly defined role as team members on the wards.
 They follow their own patients, and as they gain experience, begin assuming a teaching and reviewing role with the medical students.
 They are never on call alone on the general inpatient wards.
 PGYII residents have their first taste of significant autonomous function during their nightfloat rotation.
 The senior residents (PGYIII) consolidate their leadership and team management skills during their CTU months.
 Finally, for residents in the Advanced Academic Pediatrics streams there is a junior attending rotation where residents function in a quasi-attending role with a clinical supervisor available for back up.
 Each of these roles has a set of specific educational objectives.